pkra/peterkrautzberger.org/src/posts/2011/2011-09-21-hindman%e2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-7.md

 > Most people will find it important to point out that "IP" does not abbreviate "idempotent" (for idempotent ultrafilters) but was originally meant to abbreviate "infinite parallelepiped" (which makes sense if you think of FS-sets in vector spaces until you realize that this still means "includes an infinite parallelepiped").

-So it seems that we could add some general nonsense by saying "partial semigroup" instead of "IP-set/includes and FS-set".
+So it seems that we could add some general nonsense by saying "partial semigroup" instead of "IP-set/includes an FS-set".
 Unfortunately, this is not the case.
 Even though every partial semigroup contains and FS-set, not every set that contains an FS-set has a (compatible) partial semigroup structure.

 > Oh dear, I just notice something and I hope I haven't made this mistake too often.
 I'm talking about FS-sets and $(\mathbb{N},+)$ here.
 So when I write "partial semigroup" for $A\subseteq \mathbb{N}$, then I mean "partial subsemigroup" in the sense that the usual addition restricted to $A$ forms a partial subsemigroup (as is the case for FS-sets).
 Oh well, I guess this series is getting too long after all and I'm beginning to loose track of what I've already written.
 I hope you might just enjoy reading it anyhow.